Revolutionary-Games/RevolutionaryWebApp/README.md

 Then the stackwalk service configured to have `/var/lib/thrivedevcenter/symbols/production` as the symbols folder mounted inside the container.
-The container needs to also have the same port configured as in the following ThriveDevCenter configuration:
+The container needs to also have the same port configured as in the following RevolutionaryWebApp configuration:
 ```
 Crashes__Enabled=true
 Crashes__StackwalkService=http://localhost:3115